Evercoder/culori/docs/api.md

 culori.samples(5); // => [0, 0.25, 0.5, 0.75, 1]
 ```

-The samples are useful for `interpolate` to generate color scales:
+The samples are useful for `culori.interpolate` to generate color scales:

 ```js
 let grays = culori.interpolate(['#fff', '#000']);